BEST DEALS FOR 2018 BASEBALL CARDS

 For those looking to scratch the itch of a box break experience without the hefty box price, jumbo packs presented another budget-friendly option.
 Containing 30-50 cards apiece, jumbos from Topps, Panini, and Leaf delivered variety and chase hits at a lower per-card cost than traditional wax boxes.
 Promotions from sellers further reduced jumbo prices on release weekends.

-Read also: BO JACKSON BASEBALL CARDS PRICE
+Read also: BASEBALL CARDS FOR SALE LAFAYETTE LA

 Target frequently put Topps Series 1 and 2 blasters on clearance for $3-5 after a couple months on shelves.
 With patience, collectors could score these already-affordable products at a deep discount.
 Walmart also periodically marked down remaining 2018 stock.
 For those willing to hunt, clearance aisles provided opportunities to grab remaining stock of value packs and boxes for pennies on the dollar of original MSRP.